Skip to main content

 ],

 In the case of Input/Output components, the original input might not be structured as a Message object.
-For example, a Language Model component might pass a raw text response to a Chat Output component that is then transformed into a Message object.
+For example, a language model component can pass a raw text response to a Chat Output component that is then transformed into a Message object.

 You can find .log files for flows at your Langflow installation's log storage location.
 For filepaths, see Log storage.